My trip to a post-revolutionary Ukraine

 March 4 (Tuesday at 20th-century museums and monuments)

 I'm not very good with jet lag.
 It's why I don't like short trips to Europe or Asia.
 So something low-key was best for this day.
 And I was glad to have help getting my phone to work, since putting minutes on my SIM card took four tries in four places before it finally took.
 The connection was 2G, and the connectivity was a little questionable after momentarily losing it, e.g., in the subway.
-But, in spite of all that, it was very useful to have the Internet at my fingertips in a foreign land (and, as I'll explain later, fairly cheap, too).
+But, in spite of all that, it was very useful to have the Internet at my fingertips in a foreign land (and, as I explained prior, fairly cheap, too).

 I took the Metro to Arsenalna station; though the adjacent Dnipro station stands above the Dnieper, the height of the nearby slope means that Arsenalna might be the deepest Metro station in the world, depending on whom you believe.
 (North Korea has competing but unverified claims.)
 South of the city center, this is the station for several attractions, including a park containing memorials to Ukraine's greatest 20th-century tragedies.
 The war memorial, the northernmost of many in the area, has the Monument of Eternal Glory, marking their tomb of the unknown soldier, who died in WWII.
 Like those in other countries, this has an eternal flame, though this day it was barely visible in the fog.
 In addition to the unknown soldier are 34 named soldiers, whose tombstones lead up to the main monument.